 The State Pension is a regular payment from the Government that you can claim when you reach your State Pension age.

 Your State Pension is based on your National Insurance record.
-It takes into account the National Insurance you built up before the new State Pension was introduced in 2016, as well as contributions and credits since then.
+It takes into account the National Insurance you built up before the new State Pension (external website) was introduced in 2016, as well as contributions and credits since then.
 So not everyone will get the same amount.

 It’s important to think about how much you’ll need to live on when you retire – check our guidance on having more for retirement.